 This wonderful theatre is a place of pride and joy for many locals.
 It’s one of the leading theatres in all of Sweden, and it has its own ensemble cast who perform most of the plays they host all year round.
 They put on about 15 plays a year, and you can happily go and see one if whatever’s on at the time takes your fancy!
 The theatre’s director, and many of its actors, are renowned across Sweden as some of the greatest people working in Swedish theatre today.

 Jumping into cold water really isn’t something we look forward to as Brits who generally prefer escaping to warmer climates, however, the open-air bath is very impressive and is definitely a Scandinavian experience worth trying if you think your heart can take it.
 For 65 SEK (towel rentals are a little extra) you can use the sauna and then take a refreshing jump (nude, no bathers allowed) into the sea.
 Luckily there’s a lovely cafe to recover in after.
 Even if you don’t fancy the jump, it’s a gorgeous view and a cycle-friendly area so get down there if you have time.

-This isn’t all you can get up to in Malmö but it’s certainly a good start, it’s a wonderful city to explore on foot or by bike and if you’re looking for a short trip within Sweden or from Denmark, or even just looking for a city break that’s a bit different then Malmö is ideal.
+This isn’t all you can get up to on your Copenhagen to Malmö day trip but it’s certainly a good start.
+It’s a wonderful city to explore on foot or by bike and if you’re looking for a short trip within Sweden or from Denmark, or even just looking for a city break that’s a bit different then Malmö is ideal.